Cheyenne River Indian Reservation: Current conditions

 The CRIR is the home of the federally recognized Cheyenne River Sioux Tribe (CRST) or Cheyenne River Lakota Nation (Wakpá Wašté Lakȟóta Oyáte).
 The members include representatives from four of the traditional seven bands of the Lakota, also known as Teton Sioux: the Minnecoujou, Two Kettle (Oohenunpa), Sans Arc (Itazipco) and Blackfoot (Sihásapa).

-The CRIR is bordered on the north by the Standing Rock Indian Reservation, on the west by Meade and Perkins Counties; on the south by the Cheyenne River; and on the east by the Missouri River in Lake Oahe.
+The CRIR is bordered on the north by the Standing Rock Sioux Reservation, on the west by Meade and Perkins Counties; on the south by the Cheyenne River; and on the east by the Missouri River in Lake Oahe.
 Much of the land inside the boundaries is privately owned.
 The CRST headquarters and BIA agency are located at Eagle Butte, South Dakota.
 The reservation is reached via US-212.

 The 2010 census reported a population of 8,090 persons.
 Many of the 13 small communities on the Cheyenne River Reservation do not have water systems, making it difficult for people to live in sanitary conditions.
 In recent years, water systems have been constructed that tap the Missouri Main Stem reservoirs, such as Lake Oahe, which forms the eastern edge of the Reservation.

 With few jobs available on the reservation or in nearby towns, many tribal members are unemployed.
 Two-thirds of the population survives on much less than one-third of the American average income.
 Such dismal living conditions have contributed to feelings of hopelessness and despair among the youth.
 Indian Country Today reports than one in five girls on the Cheyenne River Reservation has contemplated suicide and more than one in ten has attempted it.
 As of 2009, a modern medical center was under construction in Eagle Butte to replace an outdated facility.

 Beginning on January 22, 2010, a blizzard and ice storm swept across the reservation, downing as many as 3,000 power lines and leaving thousands of residents without power, heat or water.
 Response to the disaster was slow.
 Although the state government declared a state of emergency, the situation did not initially receive much attention in the media or from legislators.
 Power was finally restored to most residents as of February 12, 2010, but overall conditions were still grim.

 On February 14, 2010, the TV commentator Keith Olbermann highlighted the situation on his program Countdown with Keith Olbermann.
 Within 48 hours more than $250,000 in donations was raised for the reservation.
 As of February 24, 2010, more than $400,000 in donations had been raised.
 No deaths had been reported as a result of the disaster.
 Several elderly residents dependent on dialysis treatment were evacuated to nearby towns.
-As of February 26, 2010, tribal representatives are turning attention to raising awareness about the reservation's damaged water infrastructure.
+As of February 26, 2010, tribal representatives turned attention to raising awareness about the reservation's damaged water infrastructure.